paulfitzpatrick85/CI-Portfolio-Project-4/README.md

 ![sign up](https://user-images.githubusercontent.com/55660566/187558438-d9b6dc84-1b2e-4a2c-8f46-66bbdef3b367.png)
 ![log in](https://user-images.githubusercontent.com/55660566/185745743-6d5fb1e1-ea0f-419a-a2b4-47fa94951d55.png)

-*I have setup profiles under two fictitious users to test with if an assessor wishes to use them, and also so that an assessor can attempt to edit and delete the profiles they did not create themselves in order to test the authentication functionality when logged in as there own created user.
+*I have setup profiles under two fictitious users in the genre 'Instrumental', to test with if an assessor wishes to use them, and also so that an assessor can attempt to edit and delete the profiles he or she did not create themselves in order to test the authentication functionality when logged in as there own created user.

 The details should they be needed are as follows:
 + username: testuser1, email: user1@gmail.com, password: testpassword1